adamcarv/Grants-Program/applications/Greening_Polkadot.md

 Carbon-neutral means purchasing carbon credits equivalent to emissions released, without the need for emissions reductions to have taken place.
 Net-zero means reducing emissions in line with latest climate science, and balancing remaining residual emissions through carbon removal credits.
-Net-zero carbon is linked to the Paris Agreement, which aims to limit the rise in global temperatures below 1.5°C. — a goal that requires more ambition and serious strategy.
+Net-zero carbon is linked to the Paris Agreement, which aims to limit the rise in global temperatures below 1.5°C. — a goal that requires more ambition and serious strategy (and many believe is already out of reach).
 Ideally, carbon neutrality sits within a robust carbon management strategy.
 While the two concepts are similar, the mainstream view is that Net Zero Carbon is more ambitious than just being Carbon Neutral.

 The goal of Net Zero Carbon is to eliminate emissions as much as possible, before using other tactics such as carbon removal or offsetting.
 For the Polkadot network, that means investing in energy efficiency, purchasing renewable